The New Year (band): Recording and touring

 A third album by The New Year, The New Year, was released on September 9, 2008.
 The material is described by Touch and Go Records in a press release stating, "Lyrically, these ten songs address the interlocked themes of lost time, frustrated desire, and the need for others."
 Like with their other albums, the songs have three guitars.
 The New Year, however, was new in that almost half the songs are built around the piano.

-The album was well-received, earning 4.5/5 stars from Allmusic and 7.5 from Pitchfork Media.
+The album was well-received, earning 4.5/5 stars from Allmusic and 7.5 from Pitchfork.
 A generally positive review by Pitchfork praised the album's more cheerful melodies and hopeful lyrics, while noting the melancholy sound of the band's previous releases was intact on many of the songs.

 Will Johnson from the band Centro-matic accompanied the band on the US leg of its autumn 2008 tour.